Opensource-Academy/text/104_spacemacs.md

 ## Description
 > A community-driven Emacs distribution -the [Spacemacs homepage](http://spacemacs.org/)

-If you are looking for a text editor, Spacemacs is the recomended editor.
+If you are looking for a text editor, Spacemacs is the recommended editor.

 The Spacemacs homepage states "The best editor is neither Emacs nor Vim, it's Emacs and Vim!".
 This document aims to kickstart beginners, Vim veterans and Emacs experts.

-Spacemacs can be used with Vim style text editing, this is the recomended mode (so called 'evil mode').
+Spacemacs can be used with Vim style text editing, this is the recommended mode (so called 'evil mode').

 ## Installation
-On a machine that has git and Emacs 24.4 or higher on it.
-Simply run the following command in a terminal:
+On a machine that has git and Emacs 24.4 or higher on it, simply run the following command in a terminal:
 ```
 git clone https://github.com/syl20bnr/spacemacs ~/.emacs.d
 ```
-Otherwise, follow the [Readme](https://github.com/syl20bnr/spacemacs) on installing both Emacs and downloading Spacemacs.
+Otherwise, follow this [readme](https://github.com/syl20bnr/spacemacs) on installing both Emacs and downloading Spacemacs.
 Simply scroll down the page and follow the instructions for your operating system.

 ## Configuration
 Spacemacs should be configured from it's so called 'dotfile', you can open the configuration file in Spacemacs with